 DBS and identity checks in place.
-These are recorded in school's Single Central Record eg. Supply Teachers, Sports Coaches, members of PTA etc. Visitors safe to be unsupervised

-It is known that DBS and identity checks have been carried out by nature of their job but school do not have these recorded eg. Police Officers, School Nurses etc. Visitors safe to be unsupervised
+These are recorded in school's Single Central Record eg. Supply Teachers, Sports Coaches, members of PTA etc. Visitors safe to be unsupervised It is known that DBS and identity checks have been carried out by nature of their job but school do not have these recorded eg. Police Officers, School Nurses etc. Visitors safe to be unsupervised No type of formal checking has taken place or it is unclear if this has been done eg. Parents, contractors etc. Must never be left unsupervised

-· Record:

-- What the child said using the child's words.
+- Record: - What the child said using the child's words.
 Note the context, time & date on your record.
 Sign it.
-Avoid judgements and opinions. - Report incident immediately to SLT - · Maintain contact with the child for reassurance. - Be Professional.
-Do not discuss the - matter openly. • Even if you think it has already been - reported, pass it on.
+Avoid judgements and opinions. - Report incident immediately to SLT - Maintain contact with the child for reassurance. - Be Professional.
+Do not discuss the matter openly. - Even if you think it has already been reported, pass it on.